 - Department Of Public Health (Australia – State Level): e.g. Victoria – http://www.health.vic.gov.au/rss/newsfeed.xml

-- Centers For Disease Control And Prevention (www.cdc.gov) - Find various health-related news feeds and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp
+- Centers For Disease Control And Prevention (www.cdc.gov) - Get many feeds on health-related news and topics and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp

-- Medical News: You can search medical news RSS feeds by going to publications like the NYTimes RSS feeds section (e.g. Fitness & nutrition: http://www.nytimes.com/services/xml/rss/nyt/Nutrition.xml)
+- Medical News: You can search medical news feeds in major news publications like the NYTimes RSS feeds section (e.g. Fitness & nutrition: http://www.nytimes.com/services/xml/rss/nyt/Nutrition.xml)

-- Medical News Today – You can also choose specific feeds here: http://www.medicalnewstoday.com/newsfeeds-rss (e.g. Medical Students/Training, Immune System/Vaccines, Lymphology/Lymphedema, Cholesterol, Parkinson’s Disease, Cleft Palate, Obesity/Weight Loss/Fitness, etc.)
+- Medical News Today – You can also select specific feeds here: http://www.medicalnewstoday.com/newsfeeds-rss (e.g. Stem Cell Research, Fertility, Cervical Cancer/HPV Vaccine, Dermatology, Medical Devices/Diagnostics, HIV/AIDS, Medical Practice Management, etc.)

-You can also just search online for general RSS feeds, e.g. “medical rss feeds” or search for feeds on specific subjects, e.g. “cervical cancer rss feeds”, “mad cow disease rss feeds”, “liver disease rss feeds”, etc.
+You can also search online for general RSS feeds, e.g. “medical rss feeds” or search for feeds on specific subjects, e.g. “ebola rss feeds”, “nursing rss feeds”, “obesity rss feeds”, etc.

 (RSS feeds can help to improve your website’s user experience.)

-Adding checklists and explanatory charts to your site is a great way to increase user engagement, add value to your readers and set yourself apart from the competition.
-Forms and checklists can provide useful information and resources to get necessary steps done.
-Checklists and forms can also be great client educational tools.
+Adding checklists and charts to your site is a fantastic way to increase visitor engagement, add value to your visitors and provide something unique.
+They can provide visitors with useful information and resources to complete tasks.
+Checklists and forms are also great client educational tools.

 - Booking appointments